 (You’ll also find these abbreviations on some Balanced and Bold Profile coffees that come from Central and South America.)

-Our Classic Profile coffees feature lots of flavors.
+Classic Profile coffees feature lots of mild and sweet flavors.
 Some predominant ones are:

 - nuts (e.g. walnut, roasted almond, peanut, general nuttiness, etc.)

 - sweets (e.g. toffee, honey, caramel, brown sugar, cane sugar, etc.)